Governance | Global Enterprise Risk Management

 Preparing for natural disaster risks

 The Group believes that proactively protecting corporate assets forms the basis of good corporate management.
 These initiatives also go toward mitigating risks to our employees and the communities to meet social responsibility requirements.
-Each region of the Group formulates a BCP in case of a natural disaster and regularly conducts initial response training.
-The following are examples of natural disasters targeted by each region.
+Each region of the Group formulates a BCP in case of a natural disaster or extreme weather event and regularly conducts initial response training.
+The following are examples of, but not inclusive of all, natural disasters targeted by each region.

 • America: Hurricane